 Major changes have now occurred for IR35 tax rules as businesses become responsible for deciding the employment status of the contractors they engage through an agency or the contractor’s own limited company, known as a Personal Service Company or PSC.

 Businesses will assume PAYE liability on the payments it makes for the contractor’s services – if it decides the contractor is really a ‘disguised employee’ rather than a genuinely independent contractor.
 These businesses will be known as the ‘fee-payer’.

 These changes – known as the Off-Payroll Working Rules and sometimes called IR35 – will affect all medium to large private sector companies with a UK connection from 6 April 2021.
 (IR35 has been in force in the public sector 2017).
 Many businesses have underestimated how much preparation is needed to be ready for these new rules.

-When does the rule change come into effect?
+When does the IR35 tax rules come into effect?

 What is the purpose behind IR35 and the Off-Payroll Working Rules?

 HMRC is trying to clamp down on what it regards as tax avoidance.
 Owner-directors of limited companies enjoy various tax advantages over employees (such as paying themselves minimum salaries and the rest as dividends on profits).
 The government wants to ensure that people who are really working like employees but through their own limited PSC broadly pay the same tax and national insurance contributions (NICS) as people who are employed directly.